 Fail to reject Ho

 Type II Error (β)

 Since Type I is the more serious error (usually), that is the one we concentrate on.
 We usually fix α to be very small (0.05, 0.01).

 When a person is accused of a crime, we put him on trial even after knowing his innocence.
 Type- I error in this case is that the person is truly innocent but the jury finds him guilty.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Type-1 Error.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Type-1 Error.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content